harsh-k-101/Mini_project_-Final-/README.md

 Harsh Khot 16010520088
 Awwab Khot 16010520091

+Division of work:
-This repository contains codes done by :Harsh Khot 16010520088 This includes the main file to run the program: Reminder_mainfile.py The other program files are: assignment_reminder.py sedentary_reminder.py for each of the functions of programs
+This repository contains codes done by :
+Shreyas Raskar 16010520087:
+   event_reminder.py

+Harsh Khot 16010520088:
+   Reminder_mainfile.py
+   assignment_reminder.py

+Awwab Khot 16010520091
+   medicine_reminder.py

+common to all:
+   sedentary_reminder.py

-The .ico files are icon files to display on notification
+For running the program run the: Reminder_mainfile.py which has called the functions from the other sub python files For each of the functions of programs the .ico files are icon files to display on notification

 you must download plyer module before running the code: By typing : pip install plyer : in the command prompt or the terminal.

-Following code is done by: Awwab Khot 16010520091 medicine_reminder.py
+Following code is done by: